simotrone/grav-plugin-import/README.md

     ```yaml
     imports:
       - 'file1.yaml'
-      - 'data:file2.json'
+      - 'user://data/file2.json'
     ```

-    When multiple files are requested, the first part of the given string (without the extension and without any leading `data:` part) becomes the key.
+    When multiple files are requested, the plugin uses [PHP's `basename` function](https://secure.php.net/manual/en/function.basename.php) to determine the file name and uses that as a key in a hash that contains all the imported data (see below).

   * File names must end in either `.yaml` or `.json`, otherwise they are ignored.

   * By default, the plugin looks for files in the same folder as the page itself.
-But you can prefix filenames with `data:` to anchor your search in the `user/data` folder.
+But you can also use Grav's resource locator syntax (e.g., prefix filenames with `user://data/` to anchor your search in the `user/data` folder).

   * The imported data becomes a part of `page.header.imports`, which can be accessed via Twig.